xyproto/sdl2-examples/README.md

 * Rust 0.12.0 or later and rust-sdl2 (from github.com/AngryLawyer/rust-sdl2)
 * Rust and Cargo for the rust-cargo example

 Number of times the samples has had to been updated to make them work again
 ---------------------------------------------------------------------------

-Some times external dependencies, or the languages themselves, change:
+Some times external dependencies, or the languages themselves, change.

 * C: 0
 * C++: 0
 * C++11: 0
 * C++11 w/ CMake: 0
-* FPC: 1 (SDL2 repository changed location)
+* FPC: 1 (new host for the SDL2 git repository)
-* GCCGo: 1 (the sdl2 package made a few changes)
+* GCCGo: 1 (the sdl2 package made a few good changes)
-* Go: 1 (the sdl2 package made a few changes)
+* Go: 1 (the sdl2 package made a few good changes)
 * MRuby: 0
 * Nim: 1 (new function names)
 * OCaml: 0